chriswailes/RLTK/examples/kazoo/chapter 5/Chapter5.md

 As a concrete example, LLVM supports both "whole module" passes, which look across as large of body of code as they can (often a whole file, but if run at link time, this can be a substantial portion of the whole program).
 It also supports and includes "per-function" passes which just operate on a single function at a time, without looking at other functions.
 For more information on passes and how they are run, see the [How to Write a Pass](http://llvm.org/docs/WritingAnLLVMPass.html) document and the [List of LLVM Passes](http://llvm.org/docs/WritingAnLLVMPass.html).

 For Kazoo, we are currently generating functions on the fly, one at a time, as the user types them in.
 We aren't shooting for the ultimate optimization experience in this setting, but we also want to catch the easy and quick stuff where possible.
 As such, we will choose to run a few per-function optimizations as the user types the function in.
-If we wanted to make a "static Kaleidoscope compiler", we would use exactly the code we have now, except that we would defer running the optimizer until the entire file has been parsed.
+If we wanted to make a "static Kazoo compiler", we would use exactly the code we have now, except that we would defer running the optimizer until the entire file has been parsed.

 In order to get per-function optimizations going, we will use a {RLTK::CG::FunctionPassManager FunctionPassManager} to hold and organize the LLVM optimizations that we want to run.
 We can now add a set of optimizations to run.
 We will be adding the manager to our JIT class's initialization method like so: